TenaciousXenon/GRO_Uptime_Proxy/Troubleshoot.md

 5) Advanced Options:
    - Request Method: Start with GET
    - If the proxy is very slow or results are inconsistent, try switching to POST (leave the request body empty unless instructed)
-6) Alert Contacts: Select who should be notified
+6) Alert Contacts: Select who should be notified (Ingrid Tayshuns- Email, GTM ISSUES- Slack)
 7) Create/Saved
 8) Immediately Pause and then Resume the monitor (see “Important Note About Monitor Updates” above)